-5. Tracking the turnover of inventory
+5. Tracking inventory turnover

 As for inventory, it’s possible that you’re carrying too much even though you’re turning a profit—and that excess is tying up your money.
-Conversely, if you’re conserving cash by keeping inventory at a bare minimum and waiting for new orders before replenishing, you are extending customers’ wait time--this will show up in your customer-satisfaction surveys, and may lose sales if they try a competitor instead--so you might want to track how sales correlates to inventory on hand.
+Conversely, if you’re conserving cash by keeping inventory at a bare minimum and waiting for new orders before replenishing, you are extending customers’ wait time–this will show up in your customer-satisfaction surveys and may lose sales if they try a competitor instead–so you might want to track how sales correlates to inventory on hand.
 Keeping a close watch on inventory turnover also can quickly identify products that are on the way to being obsolete and are gathering dust on your warehouse shelves.
 A good financial analysis can help you determine the right amount of inventory to keep in stock.

-6. Planning for the long term.
+6. Planning for the long term

 Say your company is turning a profit and also growing, but your current cash flow is tight.
 You’d like to hire more employees and invest in equipment, but you’re worried it will place too much strain on your bank account.
-Using a good long-term cash-flow analysis can give you a better idea when you’re going to have enough money to increase your expenditures.
+Using a good long-term cash-flow analysis can give you a better idea of when you’re going to have enough money to increase your expenditures.
 If you’re looking for credit and investment opportunities to accelerate that growth, the various statements generated by a financial analysis can provide potential lenders an array of tools to evaluate your financial health and level of risk.

 If your organization doesn’t have any financial advisors on staff, freelance financial professionals, such as those in the Paro network, can help your organization conduct a financial analysis easily and cost-effectively.
 The longer you wait to do this, the longer you’re missing out on financial tools that can guide you through growth, expansion, phasing out poor performers, increasing profit margins, obtaining new investment, and so much more.
 Paro professionals have the expertise to conduct this analysis for you and lead you into a new phase of business success.